 To localize the scripts to your environment:

-Once these are setup you can deploy a release to eclipse and codehaus with the following incantation:
+Once these are setup you can deploy a release to eclipse with the following incantation:

 This needs to be done for all Eclipse Jetty releases (regardless of version).
 In addition we have to work to reduce the footprint of jetty on the primary eclipse download resources so we want to move older releases to the eclipse archive site.